Architecture documentation

 <Card title="Observability" href="/docs/architects/operability/observability">

 Run the observability stack with metrics, logs, traces, and Grafana dashboards.
+The page maps each signal to the component that emits it.

 </Card>